-1. Select your first table and go to Anything > Table > Select in the toolbar.
-You can also manually select the table under Inputs > TABLE 1 > Tables in Page(s) in the object inspector.
+1. Select your first table and from the go to Table > Select in the toolbar.
+You can also manually select the table under Inputs > TABLE 1 > Tables in Page(s) in the object inspector, if you first create a table via Table > Select.
 Here, we will use our date by gender table.

 2. OPTIONAL: Choose the appropriate Select rows/columns by option.
-In this example, we will leave it as Selecting options below.
+In this example, we will leave the default settings.

 3. OPTIONAL: Select the rows and columns to display under Rows/columns to include.
 Again, we will leave the default settings.